-All tourist have to play a special game in Uzbekistan.
+All tourists have to play a special game in Uzbekistan.
 Want it or not, you have to.
 It’s called registration slips collection.
 More you have, better you are.
 Are you missing some of them??
 You might have a (big) problem!
 You are required to provide a registration slip from your hostel/hotel for at least every 3rd day of your stay, with exception of Fergona valley and Tashkent where you have to collect all of them.

 I heard horror stories of crossing border to Uzbekistan.
 All your stuff checked (including you), every single item.
 All your pictures (phone, camera, laptop) deserve special attention.
 Every single page of Lonely Planet on your phone.
 Are you in a hurry?
 We are not.
 Your battery is dying?
 This is your problem.
 Met some people who spent 5 or 6 hours on the border – they took a good care to check every single photo of their xy-month trip.
 Count every single coin you are bringing into country.
 You can bring as much money as you want, but you can’t leave with more money you brought.